claresudbery/clare-wiki-ably/pages/coding/mobile/swift-xcode.md

     - Select Build configuration: Debug
     - Check the Debug executable checkbox

-## Colour contrast testing for coplour blind people / WCAG guidelines / accessibility
+## Colour contrast testing for colour blind people / WCAG guidelines / accessibility

 - Use [this tool](https://color-contrast-checker.deque.com/)
     - If you have a colour defined in XCode like this...